MariaStefaniak/LambdaPolarizationAtLHCb/pAr/ReadMe.md

 ==========================================================

-This repository contains two sets of C++/ROOT-based macros used for analyzing Lambda (Λ/Λ̄) and K0S polarization in proton–argon collisions recorded by LHCb in 2024, using data from the official Analysis Production: https://lhcb-productions.web.cern.ch/ana-prod/productions/?wg=ift&analysis=l02ppiturbo_k0sfull_smog2
+This repository contains two sets of C++/ROOT-based macros used for analyzing Lambda (Λ/Λ̄) and K0S polarization in proton–argon (proton-hydrogen) collisions recorded by LHCb in 2024, using data from the official Analysis Production: https://lhcb-productions.web.cern.ch/ana-prod/productions/?wg=ift&analysis=l02ppiturbo_k0sfull_smog2